LeNPaul/full-circle/_posts/2019-05-28-it-costs-nothing-to-ask.md

 Growing up, I was a very shy person.
 The idea of asking for something when I did not know for certain that the answer would be "yes", was always terrifying to me.
 I would often only ask questions that I already knew the answers to.

 Throughout university, this pattern repeated itself.
-Whether it be asking questions during lectures, going to office hours to ask questions, or even asking for clarification on something related to the coursework, I would always shy away from asking.
+Whether it be asking questions during lectures, going to office hours to ask questions, or even asking for clarification on something relating to the coursework, I would always shy away from asking.

 Towards the end of my university career, I found myself in an unfavourable position.
 I was unsure of what my future after graduation would look like.
-I did not know whether I would be able to do graduate school, if this was even an option for for me, or whether I would be able to start a career with just a bachelor's degree in physics.
+I did not know if graduate school was an option for for me, or whether I would even be able to start a career with just a bachelor's degree in physics.

 It was during this time that my father said to me: "it costs nothing to ask".
-These words have stuck with me ever since, and have been a constant theme in my life.
+These words stuck with me, and have since been a constant theme in my life.
 Those words made me realize that I have nothing to lose or be afraid of for asking.

-So I decided to ask.
+So it was around that time that I decided to start asking.

 I went to an academic advisor, told them of my situation, and asked them what my options were.
 They suggested that I do another degree from the beginning.
 That was not really the answer I was looking for, but at the same time it was the answer I was expecting.

+I went to my professors, told them of my situation, and asked them what their advice was.
+Many did not have good advice.
+I realized later on that many of them lived their entire careers in academia, graduating at the top of their classes and having plenty of options after graduating.

+A few months after I graduated, I was applying for jobs in software development, asking for opportunities to work with software companies.
+None of them responded to my job applications.

 I was lost.
 I didn't know what to do.
 Every career path that I looked at required good grades, whether this be for further schooling, or getting a good job.
 Fortunately, there was some hope.